How did the noVanber petition come about?

-Van tool theft is an ever growing concern for tradespeople up and down the UK and a new social media campaign has been launched to help fight back: the noVanber petition, or simply #noVANber.
+Van tool theft is an ever growing concern for tradespeople up and down the UK.
+Thus, a new social media campaign has been launched to help fight back: the noVanber petition, or simply #noVANber.

 The main aim of the # noVANber petition, running throughout November, is to generate the 100k petition signatures required to get the issue debated in parliament, and hopefully see that the punishment for committing the crime is increased.